Sweetening & fructose intolerance

 - Agave syrup

-- Maple syrup – Maple syrup can also contain tolerable sugars, the composition of this natural product is not regulated – therefore better to avoid.
+- Maple syrup – Maple syrup can also contain tolerable sugars, the composition of this natural product is not regulated – therefore better avoid it.

 - Fructose, fructose syrup